Home

 Rasterization: What Are We Trying to Solve?

-Rasterization is the process by which a primitive is converted to a two-dimensional image.
-Each point of this image contains such information as color and depth.
-Thus, rasterizing a primitive consists of two parts.
-The first is to determine which squares of an integer grid in window coordinates are occupied by the primitive.
-The second is assigning a color and a depth value to each such square.
-(OpenGL Specifications)
+Rasterization is the process by which a primitive is converted to a two dimensional image.
+Each point of this image contains such information as color and depth Thus rasterizing a primitive consists of two parts The first is to determine which squares of an integer grid in window coordinates are occupied by the primitive The second is assigning a color and a depth value to each such square.

-In the previous chapter, we learned how to perform the first step of the rasterization algorithm in a way, which is to project the triangle from 3D space onto the canvas.
-This definition is not entirely accurate in fact, since what we did was to transform the triangle from camera space to screen space, which as mentioned in the previous chapter, is also a three-dimensional space.
-However the x- and y-coordinates of the vertices in screen-space correspond to the position of the triangle vertices on the canvas, and by converting them from screen-space to NDC space and then finally from NDC-space to raster-space, what we get in the end are the vertices 2D coordinates in raster space.
-Finally, we also know that the z-coordinates of the vertices in screen-space hold the original z-coordinate of the vertices in camera space (inverted so that we deal with positive numbers rather than negative ones).
+In the previous chapter, we learned how to perform the first step of the rasterization algorithm, which is projecting the triangle from 3D space onto the canvas.
+However, this description isn't entirely accurate.
+In fact, what we did was transform the triangle from camera space to screen space, which, as mentioned earlier, is also a three-dimensional space.
+The x- and y-coordinates of the vertices in screen space (let's call them \(VProj\)) correspond to the positions of the triangle vertices on the canvas (let's call them \(V\)).
+By converting them from screen space to NDC (Normalized Device Coordinates) space and then finally from NDC space to raster space, we obtain the following:

 At the end of this chapter, you will be able to produce a very basic rasterizer.
 In the next chapter, we will look into the possible issues with this very naive implementation of the rasterization algorithm.
 We will list what these issues are as well as study how they are typically addressed.

-Keep in mind that drawing a triangle (since the triangle is a primitive we will use it in this case), is a two steps problem:
+Keep in mind that drawing a triangle (since the triangle is the primitive we will use in this case) is a two-step problem:

-The rasterization stage deals essentially with the first step.
-The reason we say essentially rather than exclusively is that at the rasterization stage, we will also compute something called barycentric coordinates which to some extent, are used in the second step.
+The rasterization stage essentially deals with the first step.
+The reason we say "essentially" rather than "exclusively" is that, during the rasterization stage, we will also compute something called barycentric coordinates, which are to some extent used in the second step.
+Let's first learn about the edge function (step 1) and then move on to barycentric coordinates and their generation, which are necessary for step 2.

 The Edge Function

-Figure 2: the principle of Pineda's method is to find a function, so that when we test on which side of this line a given point is, the function returns a positive number when it is to the left of the line, a negative number when it is to the right of this line, and zero when the point is exactly on the line.
+Figure 2: the principle of Pineda's method is to find a function so that when we test on which side of this line a given point is, the function returns a negative number when it is to the left of the line, a positive number when it is to the right of this line, and zero when the point is exactly on the line.

 Figure 3: points contained within the white area are all located to the right of all three edges of the triangle.

-Before we look into Pineda's technique itself, we will first describe the principle of his method.
-Let's say that the edge of a triangle can be seen as a line splitting the 2D plane (the plane of the image) in two (as shown in figure 2).
-The principle of Pineda's method is to find a function which he called the edge function, so that when we test on which side of this line a given point is (the point P in figure 2), the function returns a negative number when it is to the left of the line, a positive number when it is to the right of this line, and zero when the point is exactly on the line.
+Before delving into Pineda's technique itself, let's first understand the principle behind his method.
+Imagine the edge of a triangle as a line that splits the 2D plane (the image plane) into two (as shown in Figure 2).
+The principle of Pineda's method is to find a function, which he called the edge function, so that when we test on which side of this line a given point is (the point P in Figure 2), the function returns a positive number when it is to the right of the line, a negative number when it is to the left of this line, and zero when the point is exactly on the line.

-In figure 2, we applied this method to the first edge of the triangle (defined by the vertices v0-v1.
-Be careful the order is important).
-If we now apply the same method to the two other edges (v1-v2 and v2-v0), we then can see that there is an area (the white triangle) within which all points are positive (figure 3).
+In Figure 2, we applied this method to the first edge of the triangle (defined by the vertices v0 and v1; note that the order is important).
+If we now apply the same method to the other two edges (v1-v2 and v2-v0), we can see that there is an area (the white triangle) within which all points yield positive results (Figure 3).
 If we take a point within this area, then we will find that this point is to the right of all three edges of the triangle.
-If P is a point in the center of a pixel, we can then use this method to find if the pixel overlaps the triangle.
-If for this point, we find that the edge function returns a positive number for all three edges, then the pixel is contained in the triangle (or may lie on one of its edges).
-The function Pinada uses also happens to be linear which means that it can be computed incrementally but we will come back to this point later.
+If \(P\) is a point in the center of a pixel, we can then use this method to determine if the pixel overlaps or covers the triangle.
+If for this point, the edge function returns a positive number for all three edges, then the pixel is contained within the triangle (or may lie on one of its edges).
+The function Pineda uses also happens to be linear, which means that it can be computed incrementally, but we will revisit this point later.

-Now that we understand the principle, let's find out what that function is.
-The edge function is defined as (for the edge defined by vertices V0 and V1):
+Now that we understand the principle, let's examine the function itself.
+The edge function is defined as follows (for the edge defined by vertices V0 and V1):

-As the paper mentions, this function has the useful property that its value is related to the position of the point (x,y) relative to the edge defined by the points V0 and V1:
+As the paper mentions, this function has the useful property that its value is related to the position of the point \(P\) relative to the edge defined by the points \(V0\) and \(V1\):

-This function is equivalent in mathematics to the magnitude of the cross products between the vector (v1-v0) and (P-v0).
-We can also write these vectors in a matrix form (presenting this as a matrix has no other interest than just neatly presenting the two vectors):
+This function is mathematically equivalent to the magnitude of the cross products between the vector \((V1-V0)\) and \((P-V0)\).
+We can also represent these vectors in matrix form.
+Presenting them as a matrix serves no other purpose than to neatly display the two vectors:

 $$ \begin{vmatrix} (P.x - V0.x) & (P.y - V0.y) \\ (V1.x - V0.x) & (V1.y - V0.y) \end{vmatrix} $$